aeiourun/OSRS-Speedrun-Route/no-authenticator-basic.md

 - Drop the white apron
 - Talk to Redbeard Frank again and trade your rum for a key
 - Walk to Betty's Magic Emporium
-	- But 1 Eye of newt
+	- BUY: 1 Eye of newt
 - Walk to Rimmington
 - Burn your meat on the range
 - Pick up a pickaxe from this same house